wxinix/VissimApi.DriverModel/README.md

 Vissim's DLL-based APIs, including DriverModel API and Signal Control API, feature a C-style design where various data-tags are dispatched during runtime inside a big (and boring) switch-case structure.
 - This certainly provides efficiency since switch-case structure will be optimized by the compiler as a jump table in machine code.
-- Also the C-style API is very flexible, by virtue of using primitive data types only without any dependencies except system runtimes.
+- Also the C-style API is very flexible, by virtue of using primitive data types without any dependencies except system runtimes.

 Howerver, there are some nuances with C-style design: